heisenbol/skvideo/README.md

 Additionally, the SK Video static template must have been included into your TYPO3 template.

 ## Configuration
+### Preview Image size
+Preview images that are retrieved from Youtube or Vimeo are resized to a max of 500x500 pixel.
+You can change this size via constants.
+For example, to resize to 700x600 pixel:

+`plugin.tx_skvideo.settings.max_preview_width = 700`

+`plugin.tx_skvideo.settings.max_preview_height = 600`

 ### Texts
-You can adapt the text of the confirmation modal dialog displayed to the user via constants.
+You can adapt the text of the confirmation modal dialog displayed to the user.

+#### Using Typoscript in setup section
+There are 4 keys that you can adapt:

+`defaultmessagetext`: This is the text the user is asked to agree before viewing the video.
+You can use HTML markup in here.
+You can also use a placeholder VIDEOPROVIDER which will be replaced with YOUTUBE or VIMEO according to the current video.

+`defaultremembermetext`: The text for the remember my decision checkbox

+`defaultcanceltext`: The text for the cancel button

+`defaultcontinuetext`: The text for the agree button

+To change these texts, use one or more of these keys in your setup section

+`plugin.tx_skvideo._LOCAL_LANG.default.defaultmessagetext` = New custom text VIDEOPROVIDER for default language

+`plugin.tx_skvideo._LOCAL_LANG.en.defaultmessagetext` = New custom text custom text for en

+`plugin.tx_skvideo._LOCAL_LANG.de.defaultmessagetext` = New custom text custom text for de

+#### Using constants
+You can also change these texts via constants, which makes sense only for single language sites:

 `plugin.tx_skvideo.settings.message`: This is the text the user is asked to agree before viewing the video.
 You can use HTML markup in here.

 `plugin.tx_skvideo.settings.rememberme`: The text for the remember my decision checkbox